| | Meatpaper FIVE

 to inspire revelry or release aggression also threatens

+to push us out of control.
 Carolee Schneeman, Meat Joy, 1964, still from video performance

 The performers caress each other with